rajbagri/15-Days-Of-Code-2023/RAJBAGRI.md

     september/4/2023
   ### Learn about splash screen and animation splash screen in android
   - learn how to implement splash screen
-  - splash screen using lottie animation due to travelling back to manit unable to do any further task
+  - splash screen using lottie animation <br>
+  due to travelling back to manit unable to do any further task

   ## Day 7